CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 ## Variable definition constraints

-For the second way, please note that *spaces are not allowed* in the name of the variables.
+*Spaces are not allowed* in the name of the variables.

-As written in the previous section: please note that if you define or modify environment variables, you will need to redeploy you application to make it use the variables.
+If you define or modify
+environment variables, you will need to redeploy you application to make it use the variables.

 ## How do I use these variables?